History of Manchester City F.C. (2001–present): In Europe under Guardiola: first European Cup final and continental treble

 Acknowledging that City would be judged by their Champions League performance after all, Pep Guardiola stated that the new season's main objective would be to win the European title.
 The Cityzens progressed to the knockout phase and faced old foes Real Madrid there.
 City won the away game 2–1, becoming only the third British team to beat Madrid at the Santiago Bernabéu, but the remainder of the tournament was indefinitely postponed due to the COVID–19 pandemic.
 Finally, UEFA announced that the tournament would be resumed in August 2020.
 The home match against Madrid was scheduled for 7 August.
 Thanks to goals from Raheem Sterling and Gabriel Jesus, the Citizens once again defeated Madrid 2–1, achieving a 4–2 victory on aggregate and advancing to the quarter-finals.
 Man City faced Lyon on 15 August, losing 3–1 and exiting the Champions league at the quarter-final stage for the third year in a row.

 The 2020–21 campaign saw City top its group with a club record of 16 points, twice defeating Marseille and Olympiacos, and collecting four points against Porto.
 In the round of 16, the Blues were paired with Borussia Mönchengladbach and progressed to the quarter-finals for the fourth consecutive year after winning both legs 2–0.
 In the quarter-finals, City were paired against another German outfit, this time Borussia Dortmund.
 The Blues managed to neutralize Dortmund's inform striker Erling Haaland to win the double-legged tie 4–2 on aggregate after two identical 2–1 wins home and away.
-In the semi-finals, Manchester City were drawn against reigning finalists Paris Saint-Germain who had avenged their loss to Bayern Munich in the 2020 final by knocking out the German club in the their quarter-final tie on away goals.
+In the semi-finals, Manchester City were drawn against reigning finalists Paris Saint-Germain who had avenged their loss to Bayern Munich in the 2020 final by knocking out the German club in their quarter-final tie on away goals.
 City rallied from behind to win 2–1 at the Parc des Princes thanks to goals by Kevin De Bruyne and Riyad Mahrez.
 The Blues then secured their first ever European Cup final by defeating the Parisian outfit 2–0 (4–1 on aggregate) at the Etihad, with Mahrez scoring a brace.
 City met Chelsea in the final, making it the third all-English final in the competition's history.
 However, the Citizens were defeated 1–0 at the Estádio do Dragão in Porto, courtesy of a lone Kai Havertz goal.
 Still, City's breakthrough marked its most successful European campaign to date.